2009 Nebraska Cornhuskers football team: Florida Atlantic

 This was the first time Nebraska had met the Florida Atlantic Owls, who, in 2008, finished 6–6 (4–3) for a 3rd place tie with Arkansas State in the Sun Belt Conference and finished with a 24–21 victory in the 2008 Motor City Bowl against Central Michigan.
 Nebraska entered the contest with a 4-game winning streak after defeating Clemson in the Gator Bowl.
-Nebraska decisively defeated the Howard Schnellenberger-led Owls, 49–3.
+Nebraska defeated the Howard Schnellenberger-led Owls, 49–3.
 Nebraska's Roy Helu Jr. rushed for 152 yards and three touchdowns, while Zac Lee, in his first start as quarterback at Nebraska, threw for 213 yards and two touchdowns, along with one interception.
-The FAU offense did produce good yardage, gaining 122 yards rushing and 230 yards passing.
+The FAU offense gained 122 yards rushing and 230 yards passing.
 However, they were unable to score a touchdown, with their only points coming from a 21-yard field goal by Ross Gornall in the second quarter.
 A large part of this was because of 5 turnovers by the Owls.
 This win extended the Cornhuskers season-opener win streak to 24 games, the nation's longest.